Panama Canal Zone: Proposals for a canal

 Proposals for a canal across the Isthmus of Panama date back to 1529, soon after the Spanish conquest. Álvaro de Saavedra Cerón, a lieutenant of conquistador Vasco Núñez de Balboa, suggested four possible routes, one of which closely tracks the present-day canal.
 Saavedra believed that such a canal would make it easier for European vessels to reach Asia.
 Although King Charles I was enthusiastic and ordered preliminary works started, his officials in Panama soon realized that such an undertaking was beyond the capabilities of 16th-century technology.
 One official wrote to Charles, "I pledge to Your Majesty that there is not a prince in the world with the power to accomplish this".
 The Spanish instead built a road across the isthmus.
 The road came to be crucial to Spain's economy, as treasure obtained along the Pacific coast of South America was offloaded at Panama City and hauled through the jungle to the Atlantic port of Nombre de Dios, close to present-day Colón.
 Although additional canal building proposals were made throughout the 16th and 17th centuries, they came to naught.

 The late 18th and early 19th centuries saw a number of canals built.
-The success of the Erie Canal in the United States and the collapse of the Spanish Empire in Latin America led to a surge of American interest in building an interoceanic canal.
+The success of the Erie Canal in the United States and the collapse of the Spanish Empire in Hispanic America led to a surge of American interest in building an interoceanic canal.
 Beginning in 1826, US officials began negotiations with Gran Colombia (present-day Colombia, Venezuela, Ecuador and Panama), hoping to gain a concession for the building of a canal.
-Jealous of their newly obtained independence and fearing that they would be dominated by an American presence, the president Simón Bolívar and New Granadan officials declined American offers.
+Jealous of their newly obtained independence and fearing that they would be dominated by an American presence, the president Simón Bolívar and New Granada officials declined American offers.
 The new nation was politically unstable, and Panama rebelled several times during the 19th century.